jcairel/MLOps/README.md

 1. **Version Control and CI/CD with Google Cloud Build**
    - Automates the pipeline workflow, including model training, and deployment.
-   - Triggers on every commit to ensure seamless integration and delivery.
+   - Triggers on every push to main branch to ensure seamless integration and delivery.

 2. **Model Training and Containerization with Docker**
    - The machine learning model is trained and packaged into a Docker container for consistency across environments.